 The Company has reviewed its key performance indicators (KPIs) in light of the introduction of the Modern Slavery Act 2015.
 As a result, the organisation is:

-- requiring supply chain managers and HR professionals to have completed training on modern slavery by end of 2017
+- requiring supply chain managers and HR professionals to have completed training on modern slavery.

 The Company requires supply chain managers and HR professionals to complete training on modern slavery.

 The Company’s modern slavery training covers:

 - How to assess the risk of slavery and human trafficking in relation to various aspects of the business, including resources and support available;

 - How to identify the signs of slavery and human trafficking;

 - What initial steps should be taken if slavery or human trafficking is suspected;